Lower Merion Little League

 Softball Tee Ball

-How are players assigned to teams?
-Softball Tee Ball division players are assigned to teams by coaches and commissioner, to determine teams that will be of equal playing ability.
-Caregivers are allowed to make 1-2 "friend requests" for their child.
+Softball Tee Ball division players are assigned to teams by coaches and the commissioner, to determine teams that will be of equal playing ability.
+Caregivers are allowed to make a few "friend requests" for their child.

-When are games and practices?
-Softball tee ball meets once per week for two hours on Saturdays (and possibly 1 team will play Sundays if demand allows).
+Softball tee ball meets once per week for about one and a half hours on Saturday mornings typically at 9am (and possibly 1 team will play Sundays if demand allows).
 Coaches will provide some skill instruction and practice for 20 minutes before the game.

-What do you do in practice?
 Coaches introduce players to softball fundamentals, including proper throwing mechanics, hitting fundamentals, basic fielding skills, the names and locations of field positions, and base running.
 We emphasize having fun together as a team, learning positive sportsmanship, and developing players’ confidence in their athletic abilities.

 How do tee ball games work?